idem-lab/vector_atlas_training_resources/README.md

 [![Vector Atlas](images/vector-atlas-logo.png)](https://vectoratlas.icipe.org)
 <br>

-This page maintained by Gerry Ryan on behalf of the Vector Atlas.
-Please [post an issue](https://github.com/idem-lab/vector_atlas_training_resources/issues) if there are problems with the page or questions.
+This page maintained by Gerry Ryan on behalf of the **Vector Atlas**.
+Please [post an issue](https://github.com/idem-lab/vector_atlas_training_resources/issues) if there are problems with the page or links are dead.